jongharyu/wyner-model/README.md

 # Learning Succinct Common Representation with Wyner's Common Information

 ---
-This repository provides a codebase for the paper "Learning Succinct Common Representation with Wyner's Common Information," (2022).
+This repository provides a codebase for the paper [https://arxiv.org/abs/1905.10945]("Learning Succinct Common Representation with Wyner's Common Information," (2022)).

 ---
 ## Experiments